platformsh/platformsh-docs/docs/src/dedicated-gen-3/monitoring.md

 These metrics provide a complete picture of the health of your application infrastructure.

 As soon as a metric goes out of bounds, Platform.sh Support and Operations teams are alerted.
-When an outage is detected, a point in time report is generated so Platform.sh Support can triage the cause of the outage.
+When an outage is detected, a Point in Time report is generated so Platform.sh Support can triage the cause of the outage.

 On top of internal Platform.sh tools,